Are you learning Japanese or planning to move to Japan? Then, chances are you might consider the JLPT—the Japanese Language Proficiency Test.

 A Breakdown of the JLPT Exam Structure

 For N1 to N3 — Test questions have three sections. (i) Vocabulary & Grammar, (ii) Reading, and (iii) Listening.

-N4 and N5 cover an elementary understanding of Japanese, mainly you learn in the classroom.
-It implies you can read Hiragana, Katakana, and 100 to 300 Kanji.
+N4 and N5 cover an elementary understanding of Japanese, mainly what you learn in the classroom.
+You can read Hiragana, Katakana, and 100 to 300 Kanji.